What is the Gospel? Why is it good news?

 At one point Jesus turned to His disciples and asked, “You do not want to go away also, do you?”

-Peter spoke up, summarizing the heart cry of all who choose to follow Jesus: “Lord, to whom shall we go?
+Peter spoke up, a heart cry of all who choose to follow Jesus: “Lord, to whom shall we go?
 You have words of eternal life.”

 This is the claim that Jesus made about Himself: “I am the way, the truth, and the life; no one comes to the Father but through Me.”